This post may contain affiliate links. Please read our disclosure policy.

 • Chocolate Chip Addition: Stir 2 to 3 tablespoons of mini chocolate chips into the dough for sweet, chocolate chip ricotta cookies.

-• Top with Nuts: Sprinkle finely chopped almonds or walnuts on the glaze for a satisfying crunch and extra texture.
+• Top with Nuts: Sprinkle finely chopped almonds or walnuts on the glaze.

 • Add Warm Spices: Blend a pinch of cinnamon or nutmeg into the dough for a warm, spiced flavor.